frederickm13/frederickm13.github.io/_posts/2020-09-05-json-csv-flask.md

 - JSON string -> CSV string
 - CSV string -> JSON string

-For a video overview of this web application, please see the following video on YouTube: https://youtu.be/QsJi5qOSZS4.
+For a video overview of this web application, please see the following video on *[YouTube](https://www.youtube.com)*: [Flask Web Application Overview: json-to-csv-flask](https://youtu.be/QsJi5qOSZS4).

 ## Usage
 After navigating to the web app, the user is presented with two text boxes, two drop-down fields, and a "Convert" button.
 In order to convert a string, please follow the below steps: